 Estate Grown in North Texas

-Eden Hill Vineyard & Winery, Celina, Texas lies just north of Dallas’ growing suburban cities and situated in Collin County—one of the fastest growing counties in the US.
+, Celina, Texas lies just north of Dallas’ growing suburban cities and situated in Collin County—one of the fastest growing counties in the US.
 Eden Hill produces wines with TEX-MED grapes grown in Lubbock’s High Plains.
 Eden Hill has also planted its own estate grapes suited for the North Texas climate.
 Over 7 million people live in the Dallas-Ft.
 Worth Metroplex, keeping the tasting room full on many days.
 Owners Linda & Clark Hornbaker saw a little Garden of Eden at this site.
-Winemaker and son, Clark Hornbaker, studied viticulture and enology, adding his expertise to the venture.
+Winemaker and son, Chris Hornbaker, studied viticulture and enology, adding his expertise to the venture.

 Eden Hill’s 2016 white wine, Roussanne—a Southern France varietal, won a Gold Medal at the San Francisco International Wine Competition and their 2016 MIDNIGHT in the Vineyard, a 100% Negroamaro—red Italian variety wine, won Double Gold in the 2017 Texas International Wine Competition.
 Smart choices.